buddyfavors/autorenter-nodeexpress-api/README.md

 * Manually run `./bin/rebuild-server` after you make changes to the code.
   * This is necessary because the watch loop can't detect file changes with the folder sharing removed.

+If this doesn't resolve the error, it might be helpful to completely delete the project directory (`rm -rf autorenter_nodeexpress_api/`) and re-clone the project onto your machine.

 ### Linting / Test Commands Don't Work Due To Missing Dependencies

 We've had problems with npm not reliably installing all of the required dependencies into the API container.
 If you experience problems with the linting and/or test commands in the *Lint the code* or *Run tests* section, above, open a shell in the API docker container and run `npm install` as follows: